Semafind/semadb/docs/content/docs/manage/points.md

         4.2,
         2.4
       ],
-      "wizard": "harry"
+      "wizard": "harry",
+      "foo": "_delete"
     }
   ]
 }
 ```

+You may use the special value `_delete` to remove a field from a point.
 The response is similar to the insert operation and you are encouraged to check the result to see if parts of the update failed.

 ## Delete